Naptie/PhigrosInfoCollector/README.md

 Having sorted them out, we're nowhere far from creating an API for Phigros!

 ## What We Provide You With
-We've hosted a website that serves the information mentioned above.
+We've hosted a website called [**PhiZone**](https://www.phi.zone), which serves the information mentioned above.

-Feel free to visit it at https://phigros.neonmc.club.
+Feel free to visit the API at https://api.phi.zone.

-Apart from audio files, illustrations, and some pages, all the text information is served in JSON format.
+Apart from audio files and illustrations, all the text information is served in JSON format.
 That means, it's hardly human-readable, but easy to parse using programs.

 By this means, accessing Phigros information becomes easier.

 ## Usage
 As said above, there's no need to clone this repository.
-All you need to do is parse the information that you get from our site.
+All you need to do is parse the information that you get from the [**PhiZone API**](https://api.phi.zone).

 ### Structure of Files
 #### The File Tree